-Text alternatives for images: a decision tree
+Text alternatives - a decision tree

-1. What is the role of the image?
+1. What role does the image play?

-If the image plays a purely decorative role on the page, use a blank text alternative: (alt=”").
+If the image plays a purely decorative role on the page, use a blank text alternative: (alt="").
+A screen reader will then ignore it.

 Sensory?